Genetic testing at Asper Biogene

 Single mutation analysis for any familial or known mutation.

 Sequencing of the entire coding region of any single gene.

 Targeted regions sequencing

-Targeted regions sequencing includes analysis of selected hotspot regions in disease associated genes.
-Further information about the targeted regions is available on request.
+Targeted regions sequencing includes the analysis of selected hotspot regions in disease associated genes.

 Deletion/duplication analysis for the genes listed in our test menu.

 Our testing menu includes a wide variety of carefully constructed NGS panels.
 Essential medical specialities are covered by our clinically relevant, validated, and up-to-date gene panels.
 NGS panels include the sequencing of entire coding regions plus flanking intronic regions.
 Likely pathogenic and pathogenic variants are confirmed by Sanger sequencing.

 In addition, CNV analysis based on sequencing coverage depth data is also available.
 Likely pathogenic and pathogenic findings are confirmed using another technology such as aCGH, qPCR, or MLPA when applicable.